www.kevinrdshepherd.info

 Letter To Robert Walter MP Ken Wilber and Integralism Internet Terrorist Gerald Joe Moreno Shirdi Sai Baba & Sai Baba Movement

-This epistle to a British Member of Parliament was composed by Kevin R. D. Shepherd in November 2008, and describes various anomalies represented by the Findhorn Foundation.
+This epistle to a British Member of Parliament was composed by Kevin R. D. Shepherd in November 2008.
+The content describes various anomalies represented by the Findhorn Foundation.
 The epistle was written in counter to a very misleading letter from the Findhorn Foundation Director Bettina Jespersen.
-The Jespersen letter is part of a significant correspondence with British solicitors that is reproduced in article 1 on this website.
+The Jespersen letter is part of a significant correspondence with British solicitors that is reproduced in article 2 on this website entitled Kate Thomas and Findhorn Foundation.

 CONTENTS KEY